jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter notebook client should become just one out of many possible tools that process such notebook documents.

-This core of this proposal is a new data model and file format notebooks as digital documents.
+The core enhancement is a new data model and file format for notebooks as digital documents.
 It includes as much relevant information as possible that is available during a Jupyter session, in particular a complete log of the code executed by the kernel.
 The file format is designed with the specific needs of other tools in mind, in particular version control systems.

 ## Detailed Explanation

+Note: for an illustration of the data model described in the following, see [a simple example](./data_model_example.py) implemented in terms of Python data structures.

 ### A three-layer data model